 So many amateur golfers shy away from lessons, this is one of the hardest sports in the world so some proper lessons early on should ensure you start down the right path.
 There is a separate blog written by Golf Geeks on how to choose a golf coach, so I recommend you look at that.
 Finding the right coach is essential, they are not all the same, and we all learn differently, so finding a coach you can relate to is vital to quick progression.

 When it comes to buying clubs, you don’t need to go crazy.
 You don’t need a full set of irons from day one.
 A 6-iron upwards will suffice.
 So, a 6,7,8,9 iron, a pitching wedge and a putter is all you need to start.
-I would recommend a good second-hand set but from a premium brand.
+I would recommend a good quality second hand set of golf clubs from a premium brand.

-When I say premium brand it’s a bit like in the car market, with golf there are 5 or 6 premium brands in the golf industry, these being Callaway, Cobra, Mizuno, Ping, TaylorMade & Titleist and the and there is a lot of perfect second-hand sets available.
-There is another Golf Geeks blog on buying second-hand clubs and what to look out for so that might be worth a read.
+When I say premium brand it’s a bit like in the car market, with golf there are 5 or 6 premium brands in the golf industry, these being Callaway, Cobra, Mizuno, Ping, TaylorMade & Titleist and there is a lot of perfect secondhand sets available.
+There is another Golf Geeks blog on buying used golf clubs and what to look out for so that might be worth a read.